apache/maven-site/content/markdown/faq-unoffical.md

 In eclipse.ini :
 Adding `\-Dfile.encoding=ISO-8859-1`

-If using xmlbuddy with eclipse to edit xdoc files set the encoding Honor encoding Default to ISO-8859-1
+If using xmlbuddy with eclipse to edit xdoc files, set the encoding Honor encoding Default to ISO-8859-1

 Configuration in pom